10,000+ call for free speech to be protected on campus

 ADVOCATES

 Christopher studied philosophy at the Pontifical University of St Thomas Aquinas, Rome and theology at the Pontifical Gregorian University, Rome.
-He obtained a BA (MA Cantab) in History from the University of Cambridge, UK, specializing in the history of political and religious thought.
+He obtained a BA (MA Cantab) in History from the University of Cambridge, UK, specialising in the history of political and religious thought.

 Is there a free speech crisis at UK universities?
 At least 10,000 members of the public think so and have added their name to a petition addressed to number 10.